If you cannot find the question

 All our ingredients are certified organic, expect for the insects.
 The reason the insects are not certified is because there is lacking EU-regulation on the area and therefore it is not possible to certify them yet.
 However, the insects we use have been reared without any use of pesticides or antibiotics.

 We are a small Copenhagen-based team.
 The company was founded in late 2016 by insect-researcher, Malena Sigurgeirsdottir and social entrepreneur, Jessica Buhl-Nielsen.
-Our mission is to create an impact company that is both environmentally and economically sustainable.
+Our mission is to create a more sustainable food culture by integrating insects into our diets.